 Chief Carboy began his law enforcement career as a Fanwood patrolman in 1959.
 He has served under both Chief Gorsky and Chief Parenti and became Fanwood’s fourth Chief of Police on January 1, 1998.
 Chief Carboy retired in July 2002.

 Chief Donald Domanski

 On July 1, 2002, Donald F. Domanoski (Acting Chief since Feb), was promoted to Chief.
 Chief Domanoski was appointed to the Fanwood Police Department as a Patrolman in 1977.
 He was assigned to the Traffic Division in 1984, and was promoted to Corporal in 1987 and Sgt. in 1989.
 In 1994 he was promoted to Lieutenant of Operations Division, and to Captain in 1998.
 Chief Domanoski retired in February 2010.

 Chief Richard Trigo

 On October 12, 2010, Mayor Mahr and the Borough of Fanwood Council appointed Richard Trigo as Chief of Police effective October 12, 2010.
-Chief Trigo was sworn in on October 13, 2010.
+Chief Trigo was sworn in on October 13, 2010 and retired in 2020.